cambiotraining/UnixIntro/_episodes/05-remote.md

 Now it looks like we've copied the file, but we should check.

 Establishing a whole ssh session just to run one command might be a bit cumbersome.
-Instead we can tell ssh all the commands it needs to run at the same time we connect by adding an extra argument to the end.
-Ssh will automatically disconnect after it completes the full command string.
+Instead we can tell ssh all the commands it needs to run at the same time we connect by adding an extra argument to the end. ssh will automatically disconnect after it completes the full command string.

 ~~~
-$ ssh -p 8890 sshuser@127.0.0.1 "ls /home/sshuser"
+$ ssh ubuntu@remote-machine "ls /home/ubuntu/*.txt"
 ~~~
 {: .language-bash}